life-itself/community/vault/blog/life-itself-bulletin-june.md

 Sign up to our mailing list to get more detailed info on everything that goes on here at Life Itself.

- #mc\_embed\_signup{background:#fff; clear:left; font:14px Helvetica,Arial,sans-serif; } /\* Add your own Mailchimp form style overrides in your site stylesheet or in this style block.
-We recommend moving this block and the preceding CSS link to the HEAD of your HTML file. \*/
+  Add your own Mailchimp form style overrides in your site stylesheet or in this style block.
+We recommend moving this block and the preceding CSS link to the HEAD of your HTML file.

 ## Subscribe